-- A programme that matches school-based provision; - Timely feedback from teachers, Tutors, and Senior Staff; - A responsive and empathetic approach from staff; - IT support and guidance; - Support to facilitate transition back to school.
+- A programme that matches school-based provision; - · Timely feedback from teachers, Tutors, and Senior Staff; - IT support and guidance; - · Support to facilitate transition back to school.

 Hybrid learning is facilitated by teachers who combine face to face learning in the classroom with Online Learning by accommodating one or more students who are unable to attend class in person - a blend of synchronous and asynchronous learning tasks.